faucetsdn/daq/docs/test_lab.md

 # Test Lab Setup

 The basic _Test Lab Setup_ is designed to test ~10 devices at a time using a physical network switch.
 Additionally, it is the minimum setup to test switch-specific functionality such as PoE.
+Although hooked together through one switch, dynamic network configuration is used to control dataflow in the system, following the outline in the [device specs](device_specs.md) docs: by defailt, all devices are completely sequestered and tested as if they were the only one on the switch.

 ## Architecture